Angular-Wave/angular.ts/src/services/http/http.md

 _
 _ You can augment or replace the default transformations by modifying these properties by adding to or _ replacing the array. \*
-_ AngularJS provides the following default transformations:
+_ AngularTS provides the following default transformations:
 _
 _ Request transformations (`$httpProvider.defaults.transformRequest` and `$http.defaults.transformRequest`) is
 _ an array with one function that does the following: \*